ros-navigation/docs.nav2.org/development_guides/devcontainer_docs/visualization_guide.md

 (web-apps)=
 ## Web Apps

-By far one of the easiest ways to quickly visualize the project is by using web client interfaces via Foxglove Studio and GzWeb.
-These apps are accessible from any web browser, regardless of the host operating system or whether the dev container is running locally or remotely.
-This is useful for:
+By far one of the easiest ways to quickly visualize the project is by using web client interfaces, e.g. Foxglove Studio and GzWeb.
+Such apps are accessible from any web browser, regardless of the host operating system or whether the dev container is running locally or remotely.

-- Remote Development
-  - Enables
-  - Applicable
-  - Necessary
-- Education
-  - Enables
-  - Applicable
-  - Necessary

 :::{seealso}
 More details on Foxglove Studio and GzWeb can be found here: